opuopu/mediacare-healthcare-website/README.md

 # Getting Started with medicare hospital limited

 * this is our hospital services website
-* you can find any health related problem service
+* user can book appoitment and see service details.
 * total 5 part in this website
 * live link https://bd-cash-c8e62.web.app/